 Welcome to the Clifton Springs Fishing Guide.
 This is a lovely residential township home to roughly 8,000 residents it’s a great weekend getaway destination with the family.
-It’s roughly 90 kilometres away from Melbourne passing through Geelong.
-The township received its name after mineral springs were found in the area ion the 1870s.
+It’s roughly 90 kilometers away from Melbourne passing through Geelong.
+The township received its name after mineral springs were found in the area in the 1870s.
 Today it provides clean water access to Port Phillip bay overlooking Corio Bay directly opposite the Mornington Peninsula.
-With clear waters, weed beds it offers a variety of fish species to target and excellent for squid and whiting.
+With clear waters and weed beds, it offers a variety of fish species to target and is excellent for squid and whiting.

 Things to do at Clifton Springs

 Clifton Springs is a small town on the Bellarine Peninsula in southern Victoria.
-The popular town has lots of character with lovely beach fronts overlooking the harbour.
-There is a small volume of shops but the majority of shops are located in neighbouring township Drysdale.
+The popular town has lots of character with lovely beach fronts overlooking the harbor.
+There is a small volume of shops but the majority of shops are located in the neighboring township Drysdale.
 There are nearby parks, playgrounds and boat hire for those hoping for a day out on the water.
-A little further up towards the point, you can catch the ferry to the Mornington peninsula and checkout popular towns such as Sorrento and Rye or walk the scenic Point Nepean national park.
+A little further up towards the point, you can catch the ferry to the Mornington Peninsula and check out popular towns such as Sorrento and Rye or walk the scenic Point Nepean national park.

 Fishing at Clifton Springs